How to query a Knowledge Box

 : returns a single result set where all different results are merged into a hierarchical structure./ask

-All endpoints support the same query parameters.
+Except of graph endpoints (explained here), all endpoints support the same query parameters.

 Search parameters